 Serbia?
 Health!

 Konstrakta delivered one of the more interesting, albeit slightly unwieldy contributions for Serbia.
-In “In corpore sano” she philosophized on stage with a towel and washbasin about what is healthy and what is sick – including criticism of the Serbian health system.
+In “In corpore sano” she philosophized on stage with a towel and washbasin regarding what is healthy and what is sick – including criticism of the Serbian health system.
 The courage was rewarded with the climb.

 It also goes on for what is probably the best-known band of the evening, The Rasmus from Finland.
-20 years after their great success, their rock number “Jezebel” provided enough votes.
+20 years following their great success, their rock number “Jezebel” provided enough votes.
 It is therefore the only rock song that made it into the final: in view of the rather – at least musically – dull other attempts, rightly so.

 Exaggerating with measure and purpose